Do you love riding in a hoodie? Me too! The coziness and flexibility are amazing. But if you don’t choose the right one, you’re gonna have a bad time.

 It won’t be as waterproof as 686’s offering, however it’s much more like a “regular streetwear hoodie”.
 I can wear mine around town or in the gym and not look out of place.

 I did find it to be slimmer fitting than some of the other brands.
-I personally chose a size higher than my regular size when wearing it for snowboarding.
+I personally choose a size higher than my regular size when wearing it for snowboarding.
 This helped to avoid it riding up and letting snow in!

 There you have it, the very best snowboarding hoodies available.